-We need to show that $G'$ admits a matching cut, if and only if $G$ admits a disconnected perfect matching.
+Finally, we show that $G$ admits a matching cut if and only if $G'$ admits a disconnected perfect matching.
 Consider some vertex $v \in V(G_1)$ and its copy $v' \in V(G_2)$.
-Since they are connected by the graph $H(v,v')$, which is immune, $v$ and $v'$ will always have the same colour in any valid red-blue colouring of $G$.
+Since $v$ and $v'$ are connected by the graph $H(v,v')$, which is immune, $v$ and $v'$ will always have the same colour in any valid red-blue colouring of $G'$.
 Thus, $G_1$ and $G_2$ will be coloured the same in any valid red-blue colouring.
-Now it is trivial to see that if $G$ admits a perfect-extendable red-blue colouring, then $G'$ admits a valid red-blue colouring, since it suffices to colour $G'$ the same as $G_1$ (or $G_2$).
+Now, if $G$ admits a perfect-extendable red-blue colouring, then~$G$ admits a valid red-blue colouring, as it suffices to colour $G$ the same as $G_1$ (or $G_2$).

-Conversely, if $G'$ admits a valid red-blue colouring, then we obtain a perfect-extendable colouring of $G$ as follows.
-We colour $G_1$ and $G_2$ the same as $G'$.
-Notice that we colour the immune graphs connecting two copies of a same vertex such that they are monochromatic.
-This clearly gives us a valid red-blue colouring of $G$, i.e. a matching cut $M$ in $G$.
-It remains to show that the matching cut is contained in a perfect matching of $G$.
-Since the colourings of $G_1$ and $G_2$ are the same, we have that whenever a blue vertex $v \in V(G_1)$ is matched with a red vertex $u\in V(G_1)$, i.e. $vu\in M$, then their copies $v'\in V(G_2)$ and $u'\in V(G_2)$ are matched as well, i.e. $v'u'\in M$.
+Conversely, if $G$ admits a valid red-blue colouring, then we obtain a perfect-extendable colouring of $G'$ as follows.
+We colour $G_1$ and $G_2$ the same as $G$.
+Notice that we colour the immune graphs connecting two copies of the same vertex such that they are monochromatic.
+This gives us a valid red-blue colouring of $G'$, i.e.\ a matching cut $M$ in $G'$.
+It remains to show that the matching cut is contained in a perfect matching of $G'$.
+Since the colourings of $G_1$ and $G_2$ are the same, we have that whenever a blue vertex $v \in V(G_1)$ is matched with a red vertex $u\in V(G_1)$, i.e.\ $vu\in M$, then their copies $v'\in V(G_2)$ and $u'\in V(G_2)$ are matched as well, i.e.\ $v'u'\in M$.
 By Lemma~\ref{lem:girthgadget}, we know that $H(v,v')-\{v,v'\}$ and $H(u,u')-\{u,u'\}$ contain both a perfect matching which we may add to $M$.
-For every vertex $v \in V(G_1)$ which has no neighbour of the other colour, we know that its copy $v' \in V(G_2)$ has no neighbour of the other colour either and thus, we can use that $H(v,v')$ contains a perfect matching by Lemma~\ref{lem:girthgadget} and add it to $M$.
-By repeatedly doing this, we clearly obtain a perfect matching containing~$M$. \end{proof}
+For every $v \in V(G_1)$ with no neighbour of the other colour, we know that its copy $v' \in V(G_2)$ has no neighbour of the other colour either.
+Thus, we can use that $H(v,v')$ contains a perfect matching by Lemma~\ref{lem:girthgadget} and add it to $M$.
+Repeatedly doing this yields a perfect matching of $G'$ containing~$M$. \end{proof}